+The streets look how I remember them but everything has come to a standstill. .
+Time itself has stopped. .
+Crystallised. .
 Space and time have always been inseparable, but here the whole network of streets has petrified.
 Space captured in a single moment of time, though on closer inspection it’s not a single moment, it’s a patchwork of distinct isolated moments, stitched into a continuum from noncontiguous shattered fragments.

 Are these the moments the streets ceased to exist?
 The moment just before a great flash of blinding light sweeps away everything in its path.
 SERVER CRASH, POWER OUTAGE, TERRORIST ATTACK.
 I hover above this final moment.
 Looking down on the world as it was.
-From this scopic perspective I am a god but I cannot resist descending.
+From this scopic perspective, I am a god but I cannot resist descending.
 I join the ghosts, I walk amongst them, stare for far too long at their blurred faces, look for signs of recognition, someone I know.
 What sort of world do I inhabit when the faces of its residents have been obscured, leached of detail?
 I spot a familiar outline riding a bicycle.
 Instant recognition but their deformed features make me feel uneasy.
 I travel down streets I will never actually visit in lumbering blurs of acceleration, anticipating the next scene to emerge from the slow blocky fog as the screen renders into focus.
-The streets are bathed in an eternal sunlight.
+The streets are bathed in eternal sunlight.
 I can feel its heat penetrating my screen, forcing a hallucinatory pink hue onto my peripheral vision.
 I look at buildings I will never enter, stare at people I will never speak to.
 Two People Talking Behind A Wall.
 A secret liaison documented for any jealous lover to track down.
 Who needs the NSA, FBI, MI5?
-I remember Robin Bale, a friend of mine, once recounting how he had shown his father Street View.
+I remember Robin Bale, a friend of mine, once recounting how he had shown his Dad Street View.
 He described how he spent an evening scrolling up and down Ashford high street,‘we knew that my mum, who had only died a month ago, used to walk here every day to get the papers and fresh bread … So we were looking for that digital smear… we were looking for that ghost.’.
 How many others have traversed the virtual streets looking for ghosts?
-Hoping for a last glimpse, the possibility of one last meeting, a final good bye.
+Hoping for a last glimpse, the possibility of one last meeting, a final goodbye.
 I contemplate the possibility of the emergence of a street view cult of remembrance.
 I look up into the sky.
 The sun is still shining, COPYWRITE GOOGLE.

 In recent months I have become what you could describe as a Cyberflâneur.
 Escaping the prison of my desk-bound workplace by indulging in daily digital drifts.
 My drifts take place not in the streets but in the distorted, glitchie and copywritten representation of urban life that is Google Street View.
 Unlike the flâneurs of 19th century Paris, I am neither a dandy nor a man of leisure.
 My drifts are an act of theft, of subversion and escape.
 I steal time back from a system that enslaves me to work for poverty wages in what has become one of the most expensive cities on Earth, London.
 Condemned to confining my body to the same two metre squared space day after day, repeating the same banal digital tasks.
 Repetitive data entry causes permanent strain in my right wrist and shoulder.
 My back is contorted, a continual source of discomfort.
 My mind is dull, a permanent haze of depression hangs thick throughout the office.
 This is not some personal affliction; it is a collective flattening of mood than can be sensed as you enter the four digit security code that grants access.
 While you may initially attempt to protect yourself from the melancholy, it seeps into your very being.
 This is the emergent affect that arises from an open plan design within which the openness and visibility is used as a form of discipline.
 Office workers have become adept at covering their mental wanderings.
 The shift from Facebook, online shopping or some other distraction to a work related screen can be achieved in a blink.
 My distraction, my escape, has become the digital drift.